JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/standardlibrary.md

 eigvecs(A)
 ```

-The package also provides an implementation of multiple matrix types that represent matrices with special symmetries and structures.
-As an example, we can mention `Symmetric`, `Hermitian` or `Diagonal` matrices.
-These special matrix types allow for fast computation using specialized algorithms developed for particular matrix types.
+The package also provides implementation of multiple matrix types that represent matrices with special symmetries and structures.
+As examples, we mention `Symmetric`, `Hermitian` or `Diagonal` matrices.
+These particular matrix types allow for fast computation due to using specialized algorithms.
 Matrices of these types can be constructed via their constructors.
-For example, a diagonal matrix can be created as follows

 ```@repl lingebra
 D = Diagonal([1,2,3])
 ```

-Another handy function provided by the package is the identity operator `I` representing the identity matrix.
+Another useful function provided by the package is the identity operator `I` representing the identity matrix.
 The identity operator `I` is defined as a constant and is an instance of `UniformScaling`.
-The size of this operator is generic and match the other matrix in the binary operations `+`, `-`, `*` and `\`
+The size of this operator is generic and match the other matrix in the binary operations `+`, `-`, `*` and `\`.

 ```@repl lingebra
 D + I